AdobeDocs/journey-optimizer.en/help/using/test-approve/gs-approval.md

 ## Monitor approval requests {#monitor}

 You can monitor all the approval and change requests that have been submitted for a given journey or campaign.
-To do this, click the **[!UICONTROL Show Audit Trail]** button located in the upper-right section of the journey canvas or the campaign review screen.
+To do this, click the **[!UICONTROL Show Audit Trail]** icon located in the upper-right section of the journey canvas or the campaign review screen.

 ![](assets/monitor-requests.png)